byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ## Run a Multi-Point Analysis

-In the case that one wants to run the same geometry at several different operating points, for example: for a range of advance ratios, there is another dispatch of the `analyze` function that takes in an input, `multipoint`, that is a vector of operating points.
+In the case that one wants to run the same geometry at several different operating points, for example: for a range of advance ratios, there is another dispatch of the `analyze` function that accepts an input, `multipoint`, that is a vector of operating points.

 ```@docs; canonical=false
 DuctAPE.analyze(multipoint::AbstractVector{TO},propulsor::Propulsor,options::Options) where TO<:OperatingPoint